Jonathan Pollard

-Jonathan Jay Pollard (יונתן פולארד, born August 7, 1954) is a former American intelligence analyst who was jailed for spying for Israel.
+Jonathan Jay Pollard (יונתן פולארד, born August 7, 1954) is an American-born Israeli spy and former American intelligence analyst who was jailed for spying for Israel.

-In 1984, Pollard sold numerous state secrets, including the National Security Agency's ten-volume manual on how the U.S. gathers its signal intelligence, and disclosed the names of thousands of people who had cooperated with U.S. intelligence agencies.
-He was apprehended in 1985, and in subsequent proceedings agreed to a plea deal, pleaded guilty to spying for and providing top-secret classified information to Israel.
+In 1984, Pollard sold numerous state secrets, including the National Security Agency's ten-volume manual on how the US gathers its signal intelligence and disclosed the names of thousands of people who had cooperated with US intelligence agencies.
+He was apprehended in 1985 and in subsequent proceedings agreed to a plea deal, pleaded guilty to spying for and providing top-secret classified information to Israel.
 Pollard admitted shopping his services—successfully, in some cases—to other countries.
 In 1987, he was sentenced to life in prison for violations of the Espionage Act.

-The Israeli government acknowledged a portion of its role in Pollard's espionage in 1987, and issued a formal apology to the U.S., but did not admit to paying him until 1998.
-Over the course of his imprisonment, Israeli officials, U.S.-Israeli activist groups and some American politicians continually lobbied for a reduction or commutation of his sentence.
+The Israeli government acknowledged part of its role in Pollard's espionage in 1987 and issued a formal apology to the US, but did not admit to paying him until 1998.
+Over the course of his imprisonment, Israeli officials, US-Israeli activist groups and some American politicians continually lobbied for a reduction or commutation of his sentence.
 In defense of his actions, Pollard said the American intelligence establishment collectively endangered Israel's security by withholding crucial information.

-Opposing any form of clemency for Pollard were many active and retired U.S. officials, including Donald Rumsfeld, Dick Cheney, former CIA director George Tenet; several former U.S. Secretaries of Defense; a bi-partisan group of U.S. congressional leaders; and members of the U.S. intelligence community.
-They maintained that the damage to U.S. national security due to Pollard's espionage was much more severe, wide-ranging, and enduring than acknowledged publicly.
+Opposing any form of clemency for Pollard were many active and retired US officials, including Donald Rumsfeld, Dick Cheney, former CIA director George Tenet; several former US secretaries of defense; a bi-partisan group of US congressional leaders; and members of the US Intelligence Community.
+They maintained that the damage to US national security due to Pollard's espionage was much more severe, wide-ranging, and enduring than acknowledged publicly.

-Though Pollard argued that he only supplied Israel with information critical to its security, opponents stated that he had no way of knowing what the Israelis had received through legitimate exchanges, and that much of the data he compromised had nothing to do with Israeli security.
-Pollard revealed aspects of the U.S. intelligence gathering process, its "sources and methods".
+Although Pollard argued that he only supplied Israel with information critical to its security, opponents stated that he had no way of knowing what the Israelis had received through legitimate exchanges and that much of the data he compromised had nothing to do with Israeli security.
+Pollard revealed aspects of the US intelligence gathering process, including its "sources and methods".
 In 1995, while imprisoned, he was granted Israeli citizenship.

-Pollard was released from prison on November 20, 2015, in accordance with federal guidelines at the time of his sentencing.
+Pollard was released from prison on November 20, 2015.
 On November 20, 2020, his parole expired and all restrictions were eliminated.
 On December 30, 2020, Pollard and his second wife relocated to Israel and settled in Jerusalem.

 Since relocating to Israel, Pollard has endorsed Israeli far-right minister Itamar Ben-Gvir and advocated a population transfer to relocate Gaza's Palestinians to Ireland.